-How to restore your iPhone or iPad from a backup
+Is your iPhone or iPad acting up?
+Try restoring it from a backup.

+All technology can fail sometimes, even the best iPhone or best iPad can mess up.
+Maybe your Bluetooth connection stops working, or your iPhone stops tracking your location in Maps.
+Perhaps, certain apps are always crashing when you launch them on your iPad.
+Either way, sometimes you need to restore your iPhone or iPad to get things working smoothly again.

+Don't worry.
+Whether you have the iPhone 13 or the newest iPad Pro, you can restore the device if you need.
+If your device is acting wonky and you want to shock the system back into working order, here's how to restore your iPhone or iPad from a backup.

-Just like it is important to back up your Mac, it is essential to make sure your iPhone or iPad is on a regular backup schedule.
-You can set it up to automatically back up every 24 hours via iCloud, or whenever you connect it to your computer and open iTunes.
-Your backup regimen is up to you, but you should be backing up regularly so when you have to resort to restoring your device, you've got a backup ready.
+Just like it's essential to back up your Mac, it's also critical to make sure your iPhone or iPad is on a regular backup schedule.
+You can set it up to automatically back up every 24 hours via iCloud or whenever you connect it to your computer and open iTunes.
+Your backup regimen is up to you, but you should be backing up your iPhone and iPad regularly, so when you have to resort to restoring your device, you've got a backup ready to go.

 Burn it down.
 Burn it all down!
 Or: how to reset your device

 The first thing you will need to do to restore your iPhone or iPad from a backup is to erase and reset all of your content and settings.
-At this point, you will lose all data that hasn't been synced in iCloud or another cloud-based service.
-Here's a list of data you will keep and lose when you reset your iPhone.
+At this point, you will lose all data that isn't synced in iCloud or another cloud-based service.

-Find My iPhone will also automatically be disabled when you reset your device.
+Also, remember that Find My iPhone will automatically be disabled when you reset your device.
 Not to worry, though.
 It will automatically enable when you restore.

-Once you are sure you've backed up everything important, erase your iPhone data right from the device.
+Once you are sure you've backed up everything necessary, erase your iPhone data right from the device.

 How to restore your iPhone or iPad using iCloud